CSYE6225-Rohan/tf-aws-infra/README.md

 # tf-aws-infra

+Terraform script to set up AWS VPC for demo profile.

-setting up github actions workflow
+Also setting up github actions workflow

-this should trigger action when pull request is raised
+this should trigger following actions when pull request is raised

+terraform init
+terraform fmt
-terraform fmt and terraform validate should run
+terraform validate should run